FRB$-$SRB$-$XRB: Geometric and Relativistic Beaming Constraints of Fast Radio Bursts from the Galactic Magnetar SGR J1935+2154: Results and Discussion

 \subsubsection{SRBs of FRB 200428}

-The MNC detection may be an SRB of reference FRB-1 if the FRB has a wide spectrum, $\delta\nu/\nu=15$.
-There is no solution found for the BSA/LPI detection, meaning that it cannot be an SRB associated with reference FRB-1 if the FRB spectrum is a Gaussian. \cite{zhang_frb_2020} showed that the BSA/LPI burst can be an SRB of a reference FRB identical to reference FRB-1 only if the FRB spectrum follows a power-law.
-The highly polarized burst detected by the FAST on 2020 April 30 can be an SRB of reference FRB-1 if the FRB has a narrow spectral width, $\delta\nu/\nu=0.36$.
-We note that this required spectral width is similar to the characteristic spectral width of FRB 200428 itself, $\delta\nu/\nu=0.278$ (Appendix~\ref{appx:spectral_width}).
+The MNC detection satisfies the FRB--SRB closure relation with reference FRB-1 if the FRB has a wide spectrum, $\delta\nu/\nu=15$.
+There is no solution found for the BSA/LPI detection, meaning that it cannot be an SRB of reference FRB-1 if the FRB spectrum is a Gaussian. \cite{zhang_slow_2021} showed that the burst detected by BSA/LPI can be an SRB of reference FRB-1 only if the FRB spectrum is a power-law of index $\alpha=-1.1$.
+The highly polarized burst detected by FAST on 2020 April 30 can be an SRB of reference FRB-1 if the FRB has a narrow spectral width, $\delta\nu/\nu=0.36$.
+The burst detected by the Yunnan Observatory can be an SRB of reference FRB-1 if the FRB has a narrow spectral width, $\delta\nu/\nu=0.16$.
+These SRBs are listed in Table~\ref{tab:frb_srb}.

 One would expect that the FRB spectral shape is generally consistent between a population of FRBs from the same source.
+We note that the average spectral width of reference FRB-1 required by the observed SRBs, $\delta\nu/\nu = 0.26$, is roughly consistent with the characteristic spectral width of FRB 200428 itself, $\delta\nu/\nu = 0.278$ (Appendix~\ref{appx:spectral_width}).
+On the contrary, the BSA/LPI burst may be an SRB of reference FRB-1 only if the FRB has a power-law spectrum.
+We attribute the inconsistencies in spectral shape to intrinsic factors that are not addressed here.
+We note that such behavior is observed in the FRB population as a whole, with broad- and narrow-band spectra being regularly observed \citep[e.g.,][]{aggarwal_frb121102_2021,2020ATel14080....1P}, even among different bursts for the same source \citep{zhou22}.

-We therefore distinguish between the two SRBs detected by the FAST and MNC.
-In fact, the MNC "burst" was a marginal detection of radio pulsations rather than a single bursting event \citep{2020ATel13783....1B}.
-Furthermore, additional SRBs discussed in the next section require that their associated reference FRB has a narrow Gaussian spectrum -- only the MNC burst demands that its associated reference FRB has a wide Gaussian spectrum.
-For these reasons we do not consider the MNC burst to be an SRB.
+The MNC "burst" was in fact a marginal detection of radio pulsations rather than a single bursting event \citep{2020ATel13783....1B}.
+Furthermore, all potential SRBs discussed in this work require their reference FRB to have either a narrow Gaussian spectrum with $\delta\nu/\nu<1$ or power-law spectrum with $\alpha \sim -1$; only the MNC burst demands legitimacy as an SRB of reference FRB-1 with a wide Gaussian spectrum.
+For these reasons we exclude the MNC burst from consideration as an SRB.